Hamamatsu Castle: History

 In 1958, a faux donjon was constructed out of reinforced concrete on top of the original stone palisade built by Tokugawa Ieyasu.
 The reconstructed structure has three stories with an observatory affording a view of the Pacific Ocean at the topmost level.
-There is a small museum inside which houses armor and other relics of Tokugawa clan, as well as a miniature model of how the city might have looked at the start of the Edo period.
+There is a small museum inside which houses armor and other relics of the Tokugawa clan, as well as a miniature model of how the city might have looked at the start of the Edo period.
 Surrounding the museum is Hamamatsu Castle Park which is planted with numerous sakura trees.
 A large bronze statue of Tokugawa Ieyasu also stands in the park.
 The castle was listed as one of the Continued Top 100 Japanese Castles in 2017.